Skip to main content

 Sign Type

-A concrete Sign Face design under a Sign Category.
-Identified by a code (e.g., D2) and defined by properties such as fixing, connectivity, dimensions, drawing reference, outline, and directional sensitivity.
+A template used to create Sign instances.
+Belongs to a Sign Category and defines a set of Sign Faces, with their positions and rotations in relation to sign center.
+Identified by a code (e.g., D2) and sets other sign properties such as fixing, connectivity, dimensions, drawing reference, outline etc...
 See: Sign types.

 Supportive Point